The 5 E's of Customer Journey

 How long do they stay on your website, or sit in your cafe?

-Will they need to come back more than once before making a purchase decision?
+Will they come back more than once before they decide to buy something?

-Do they need to interact with a human, or is the process entirely automated?
+Do they need to talk with a person, or is the process entirely automated?

-Exit – What is the customer’s final impression?
+Exit – What is our customers' last impression?

 Do they leave with a bad taste in their mouth, or are they excited and empowered?